lampapps/lampapps/README.md

 # wwwlampapps
-A Jekyll website based on the Squarebox theme by honryou purchased form Themeforest.
+A Jekyll website based on the Squarebox theme by honryou purchased from Themeforest.

 Visit [www.lampapps.com]